seeflood/copy-paste-data-structures/README.md

 Adding a new open-source project into the private maven repository in a big company might not be that easy,because you always have to persuade lots of leaders to make approval.

-So copy-paste a data structure into your project can be another choice,especially when you want to make some change to the data structure.
+So copy-paste a data structure into your project can be another choice,especially when you want to make some changes to the data structure.

 ## Examples For Golang
 - deque